The Symptoms of Anxiety and Anxiety Disorders

 Having to do things in front of others can cause us to become panic-stricken.

-(Social phobia / social anxiety disorder).
+(The main symptom seen in Social phobia / social anxiety disorder).

 Persistant and uncontrollable worrying about people / events / situations.